InfuseAI/primehub-site/docs/primehub-end-to-end-tutorial-3.md

 ## Test Deployed Model

-Once the model has successfully deployed the page will automatically update and the status will show as **Deployed**.
-Now we can test the deployed model.
+Once the model has successfully deployed, the page will automatically update and the status will show as **Deployed**.
+We can now test the deployed model.

 Copy the value of **Endpoint** (`https://.../predictions`)